Charles County Pavers

 The Quick Answer

-Choose concrete if: Budget is tight, you plan to sell within 5-7 years, or you want lower upfront cost and acceptable longevity.
+Choose concrete if: Budget is tight, you plan to sell in the next few years, or you want lower upfront cost and acceptable longevity.

-Choose pavers if: You’ll stay in the home 7+ years, you want maximum curb appeal, or you want a driveway that will look great in 25+ years.
+Choose pavers if: You’ll be in the home a while, you want maximum curb appeal, or you want a driveway that still looks great decades from now.

 Cost Comparison